For many people, crypto is a risky investment. However, that can’t be further from the truth.

 This might not make any sense to a beginner, but it’s most definitely a real strategy that is used by advanced traders.

 Essentially, you are being paid to hold Bitcoin for a certain amount of time.
-Your only risk is that of losing your private keys and hence your Bitcoin.
+Your only risk is that of losing your private keys and hence your Bitcoin (arguable a serious responsibility to shoulder, and perhaps the main reason for this significant contango).
 You might also have some transactional costs to cover if you are delegating custody to a third party (a debatable choice in any case).

 Bullish investors who might not have the money right away to buy Bitcoin, would be keen to lock in a price that is just a bit higher than the current price at a future date where they anticipate having the necessary fiat to be able to make a Bitcoin purchase.
 In simple terms, if the current price of Bitcoin is $50,000, and you think it will be $100,000 in 6 months’ time (but you don’t have the cash right now to buy) it’s an easy choice to establish a futures contract to buy Bitcoin in 6 months’ time, at say a price of $60,000.